-These results referenced in the above-linked articles may not be totally applicable to Midsouth soils and the Midsouth soybean production environment.
+Results referenced in several of the above-linked articles may not be totally applicable to Midsouth soils and the Midsouth soybean production environment.
 However, they do paint a consistent picture of soybean response, or rather lack of response, to micronutrient fertilization when soil levels of these nutrients are determined to be adequate according to accepted soil tests.